TechFortress/techfortress.github.io/index.md

 The Tech Fortress Minecraft server aims to provide the closest you can get to a vanilla survival Minecraft experience, while providing self-service protection against griefers.
 Join the near-vanilla experience at IP: tf.robomwm.com

 The current map has existed since 2013, with no plans to reset.
+Went public in 2015.

 Tech Fortress differs from other vanilla servers in that it does not require a whitelist nor an omnipresent staff to maintain order.
 There are no teleportation commands, such as /home or /tp.
 All that exists gameplay-wise is free 24/7 property protection, so you can rest assured that your "Minecraft stuff" is safe while you attend to your real-world stuff.